VanshS-21/CityPulse/data_models/README.md

 The `data_models` directory is organized as follows:

--   `core/`: Contains the main configuration file (`config.py`) for the project.
 -   `data_ingestion/`: Includes the Apache Beam pipelines for processing real-time data from various sources.
--   `firestore_models/`: Defines the Python classes that map to Firestore documents.
+-   `firestore_models/`: Defines the Python classes that map to Firestore documents (now using shared models).
 -   `schemas/`: Contains the JSON schemas for the BigQuery tables.
 -   `services/`: Provides a high-level service for interacting with Firestore.
 -   `tests/`: Contains unit and integration tests for the data models and pipelines.
 -   `transforms/`: Includes reusable transformations for the data pipelines.
 -   `utils/`: Provides utility functions and classes used across the project.

+**Note**: Configuration has been moved to the unified `shared_config.py` at the project root for consistency across all CityPulse components.

 ---